argosatcore/Deb_Dots/README.md

       Then update your sources and upgrade to Sid:

        sudo apt update && sudo apt full-upgrade

-4. As stated on the footnote above, these dotfiles are written with Debian Sid in mind.
-However, with the inminent release of Debian 11 Bullseye, these will be once again compatible with Debian's stable branch.

-5. They will work for the most part, but some tweaking is needed to make them work properly on these distributions.
+4. They will work for the most part, but some tweaking is needed to make them work properly on these distributions.
 However, since you are already using either of these two distributions, I will assume that you will know how to adapt these dot files to your system. **Also, make sure to double-check that the packages contained in the boostrapping script are alvailable in your distribution's repositories (even if it is Debian-based), otherwise, the script _will_ fail**.

  ---